ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 entries.
 In a mind-model, think about tags as `indices` in the database for faster lookup and the `<field set>` as values.

+We are using the tag set to add metadata information and the field for the payload.

 **Remark**: In the first iteration, we only sent metrics (number values) but we extended the specification to messages with different purposes.
 The below text was changed accordingly.
 The update is backward-compatible, for metrics